PARC-Robotics/documentation-2023/docs/getting-started-tutorials/introduction-to-matlab.md

     ```
     To test this, run publish a message using the terminal command `rostopic pub /chatter std_msgs/String "data: 'Hello, world!'"` and then run the MATLAB code.

-    You should see the following output in the MATLAB command window:
+    You should see a similar output in the MATLAB command window:

     ``` matlab
     Hello, world!
 213243